Tinnitus - Causes & Solutions

 Tinnitus (pronounced tin-NY-tus or TIN-u-tus) is not a disease.
 It is a symptom that something is wrong in the auditory system, which includes the ear, the auditory nerve that connects the inner ear to the brain, and the parts of the brain that process sound.

 Something as simple as a piece of earwax blocking the ear canal can cause tinnitus.
-But it can also be the result of a number of health conditions, such as: Noise-induced hearing loss, ear and sinus infections, diseases of the heart or blood vessels, Ménière’s disease ,brain tumours, hormonal changes in women and possible thyroid abnormalities
+But it can also be the result of a number of health conditions, such as: Noise-induced hearing loss, ear and sinus infections, diseases of the heart or blood vessels, Ménière’s disease ,brain tumours, hormonal changes, diet, stress and poor exercise.

 Tinnitus is sometimes the first sign of hearing loss in older people.
 It also can be a side effect of medications.
 More than 200 drugs are known to cause tinnitus when you start or stop taking them.